ssichynskyi/web_metrics_e2e_tests/README.md

 ```console
 $git clone --recursive https://github.com/ssichynskyi/web_metrics_e2e_tests.git
 ```
-4. Open local copy of your repo.
+4. Instantiate and customize envvars and config files.
+In project root:
+- copy file **.env.example** to **.env** and fill out all fields relevant for your setup

 Inside both folders: **collect-produce/**, **consume-publish/** do the following:
 - copy file **.env.example** to **.env**
 - copy file **config/service.yaml.example** to **config/service.yaml**
 and fill out all fields relevant for your setup

-5. Install dependencies:
+6. Install dependencies:

 In project root:
 ```console